"Travel is fatal to prejudice, bigotry, and narrow-mindedness." - Mark Twain.

 For us, it was not that much far to reach from Sunder Nagar to Kangra.
 Its only about 4 to 5 hours car journey.
 On Saturday, 15th March 2014, I along with Mr. Tarun Goel and Mr. Naresh(Tarun's friend), started our journey from Sunder Nagar to Kangra in a car owned by Tarun.
 Another one on the way to join us was Mr. Maninder (Manu).

 Naresh and Manu are Tarun's friends.
-If you want to know more about Tarun please google tarungoel.in and you will find him through this famous travelogue of him.
+If you want to know more about Tarun, please Google www.tarungoel.in, and you will find him through this famous travelogue of him.

-On the previous evening after roaming around the outskirts of Kangra town, we stayed in a hotel at Dari(Kangra).
-Next morning sharp at 5:00 AM, we were straight on our backs.
+On the previous evening, after roaming around the outskirts of Kangra town, we stayed in a hotel at Dari(Kangra).
+Next morning, sharp at 5:00 AM, we were straight on our backs.
 Another friend of Tarun, Mr. Vipin, basically from Uttarakhand, joined us at 5:45 AM.
-He came from Delhi, where he worked with some travel agency.
+He came from Delhi, where he worked with a travel agency.

 Trekking from Jiya to Adi Himani Chamunda: